A Beginner's Guide to Using Management Studios Effectively

 4. Monitor Performance

-- Use tools like the Activity Monitor (in SSMS) or Server Dashboard (in Azure Data Studio) to track database performance and identify bottlenecks.
+- Use the Activity Monitor to track server performance and identify resource-intensive queries.

 5. Stay Updated